Running on the Amazon EC2 cloud

 This is the preferred method for running individual jobs.

-First of all, configure and launch an instance with an Ubuntu 16.04 image.
-For most cosmological applications, we recommend choosing an instance with 16 cores (4 MPI processes threading across 4 cores each) and 32 Gb of RAM (8 Gb per chain).
+First of all, configure and launch a Linux image.
+For most cosmological applications, we recommend choosing an Ubuntu 18.04 instance with about 16 cores (4 MPI processes threading across 4 cores each) and 32 Gb of RAM (8 Gb per chain).
 A good choice, following that logic, would be a

 Now install the requisites with

-$ sudo apt update && sudo apt install gcc-5 gfortran-5 g++-5 openmpi-bin openmpi-common libopenmpi-dev libopenblas-base liblapack3 liblapack-dev python python-pip $ pip install "matplotlib<3" --user ## this requisite will eventually be removed $ pip install mpi4py --user --no-binary :all:
+$ sudo apt update && sudo apt install gcc gfortran g++ openmpi-bin openmpi-common libopenmpi-dev libopenblas-base liblapack3 liblapack-dev make

-And install cobaya (and optionally PolyChord and some cosmology modules) with
+And install cobaya (and optionally PolyChord and some cosmology requisites) with

 As an example, you can just copy the input at Basic cosmology runs, paste it in a file with